frankosparks/rock-paper-scissors-game/README.md

 Icons the player and the computer has chosen are then displayed.
 The results are recorded and stored in the local storage.
 There is a reset button to reset the score and erase it from local storage and one is able to start over.
+I have added a small functionality for Autoplaying.
+On pressing that button,the game autoplays and results recorded.
+Other functionality still the same.